cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/schedulers/cloudlet/CloudletScheduler.rst

 getRequestedMipsForCloudlet
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-.. java:method::  double getRequestedMipsForCloudlet(CloudletExecution ce, double time)
+.. java:method::  double getRequestedMipsForCloudlet(CloudletExecution cle, double time)
    :outertype: CloudletScheduler

    Gets the current requested MIPS for a given cloudlet.

-   :param ce: the ce
+   :param cle: the ce
    :param time: the time
    :return: the current requested mips for the given cloudlet